 Concrete Operational Stage Age

-The concrete operational stage starts around age 6 or 7 and ends at age 11 or 12.
+The concrete operational stage starts around age 6 or 7 and ends at 11 or 12.
 For many students, this is when they enter their first “formal” years of grade school.
 A good way to remember this timeframe is to think that elementary schools could be made of concrete.

 Preparing For the Concrete Operational Stage

-- Use pronouns and correct tenses
+- Use pronouns appropriately and apply correct verb tenses.

 What Skills Does a Child Gain and Build During the Concrete Operational Stage?